 Renting Bikes: Our hotel had free bike rentals (though there are places where you can rent bikes too).
 Ensure you get a bike lock so you can store your bike safely while making stops.

 Many of the following destinations were visited by bike.

 Victoria is home to the oldest Chinatown in Canada, and the second oldest in North America.
 There are a lot of great shops to pop into here, as well as some Chinese restaurants and markets to get a bite to eat.

 7. Fisherman’s Wharf

-Fisherman’s Wharf is a community of house boats, shops and food stands right on the water.
+Fisherman’s Wharf is a community of houseboats, shops and food stands right on the water.
 I haven’t seen another place like this in Canada, so it’s definitely worth a visit.
 The best fish place we went to was here (The Fish Stop, see below).
 The whale watching tour also launched from here.

 8. Check Out the Unity Wall Mural

 After the Fisherman’s Wharf, if you continue tracing the coast you’ll eventually come to Unity Wall Mural.
-It was painted from First Nations artists to celebrate and honour the history and traditions of the Salish Nations, the original inhabitants of what is now the Greater Victoria Area.
+It was painted by First Nations artists to celebrate and honour the history and traditions of the Salish Nations, the original inhabitants of what is now the Greater Victoria Area.

 You can read more about the mural and the incredible artists here.